Yamaha YA-1: The Red Dragonfly

 In January 1955, Nippon Gakki's (Japan Instrument) Hamana Factory in Hamakita was ready to begin production of the YA-1, and the first bikes were delivered to dealers in February.
-This new motorcycle had been heavily influenced by the contemporary DKW model RT125, and like the DKW was driven by a 125 cc two-stroke, single cylinder engine, but the YA-1 designers paid particular attention to materials, assembly, and engineering upgrades, such as going from a three-speed to a four-speed transmission.
-With confidence in the new direction that Genichi Kawakami was taking, Nippon Gakki founded Yamaha Motor Co., Ltd. on July 1, 1955 and made Kawakami the new company's first president.
+This new motorcycle had been heavily influenced by the contemporary DKW model RT 125, and like the DKW was driven by a 125 cc two-stroke, single cylinder engine, but the YA-1 designers paid particular attention to materials, assembly, and engineering upgrades, such as going from a three-speed to a four-speed transmission.
+With confidence in the new direction that Genichi Kawakami was taking, Nippon Gakki founded Yamaha Motor Co., Ltd. on July 1, 1955, and made Kawakami the new company's first president.
 Staffed by 275 employees, the new motorcycle manufacturer built about 200 units per month by the end of 1955.

 That same year, Yamaha entered its new YA-1 in the two biggest race events in Japan.
 They were the 3rd Mt.
 Fuji Ascent Race held in July 1955, and the 1st Asama Highlands Race in November.
 In these debut races, Yamaha won the 125 cc class.

 The following year, the YA-1 won again in both the Light and Ultra-light classes of the Asama Highlands Race.
 The YA-1 soon established a reputation as a high-quality and reliable machine, which Japanese enthusiasts affectionately nicknamed the "Red Dragonfly" (赤トンボ, Aka-tombo) for its slender shape and elegant chestnut red finish.
 Outstanding race performance had made the YA-1 much more desirable, in spite of its price of ¥138,000 in 1955 (for comparison, a male college graduate's starting salary was ¥10,780 on average).

 Thanks to the popularity of the YA-1, a YB-1 model with a 4 cc larger displacement (allowing the engine to run slower) was produced later in 1955.
 A genuine successor to the YA-1, the 175 cc YC-1 was being produced by April 1956.